Phone: 240-818-1216

 For example:

-• the About section on an agent’s LinkedIn profile page
+• the About section on an agent’s LinkedIn profile

 • a press release announcing that a property has been listed or sold